Ubuntu-Solutions-Engineering/openstack-installer/docs/single-installer.guide.rst

 .. important::

-    The installer should be run as a non-root user.
+    The installer should be run with sudo.

 Optional Flags